SebLeich/react-connlib/README.md

 ### observables

+The observables, implemented with rxjs.
+Thus, you can subscribe the observables by calling `subscription: Subscription = {observable}.subscribe(callback)`.
+If you want to unsubscribe, you need to call `subscription.unsubscribe()`.

 | Observable | Description |
 | --- | --- |
 | deepthChangeObservable | is fired, when the instance's deepth changes |